olambo/vi-ke/README.md

 ### Typing one digit
 If the line 235 is a few lines below the cursor, you can type 5 and press keDown to get to get to it.
 If the line 235 is at the bottom of the screen and your cursor is at the top, you can type 5 and then keDown to be taken to the line in a couple of keDown presses.

+### Reasons for the plugin's existence

+Relative line numbers are great, but some people have issues with lines constently moving and the fact they are not absolute.
+Without relative lines, typing 3052G can be a bit of a chore when you can see the line below you on the screen.

+Moving to the line could include guessing how many lines it is below you, using the mouse, using H L M keys or thrashing j and k.
+Or even using text search, which can be a bit of a mismatch when you just want to visually select down to the line.

+This plugin attempts to give the convenience of Relative lines numbers to those who can't use them.
+I guess that rather than the lines being relative, VI-KE operates relatively to the lines displayed on the screen.
+If this is acceptible, a future enhancement could be to highlight the 20 single digits in the line numbers above and below the cursor to indicate you can type a single digit to get to them.

 ## Dependencies

 VI-KE is written in Lua and requires Neovim.
 The plugin works with VSCode Neovim.